Clarifai/docs/docs/community/concepts/create-get-update-delete.md

 The new concept will be successfully added to your app.

-You can also click the **Upload inputs** button at the button of the pop-up window to finalize uploading your input.
+You can also click the **Upload inputs** button at the bottom of the pop-up window to finalize uploading your input.

 ![](/img/community_2/concepts_newly_added_concept.png)